UTILITY WAREHOUSE

 📦 Gradual Rollout Strategy

-Because this was uncharted territory, we rolled out through staged experiments — testing, measuring, and optimising before scaling.
+Because this was uncharted territory, we rolled out through staged experiments, testing, measuring, and optimising before scaling.

-Releases went first to staff, then to small complex cohorts like Energy, before expanding further.
-I worked closely with engineering to QA and catch edge cases early.
+1. Releases went first to staff, then to small complex cohorts like Energy, before expanding further.

 Overall, this experiment-led approach helped us deliver quickly, learn fast, and reduce risk.